 You’ll be asked to identify the best possible options for the multiple-choice questions.
 Some of the options will look instantly irrelevant, so to manage your time, instantly eliminate these options.
 This gives you more time to focus on deliberating which of the remaining ones is the best way to go.

-For instance, you get a hotel strategy case, and your objective is to recommend a competitor response strategy.
+For instance, say you get a hotel strategy case, and your objective is to recommend a competitor response strategy.
 You might encounter a business sense question asking you to identify which areas you would like to investigate first.
 You’ll want to immediately eliminate options that are too generic or too niche and focus instead on the options directly related to business impact and customer relations.

 For the open-ended questions, be sure to justify your choice in the most succinct way possible.